FredrikPedersen/Learning_Kotlin/README.md

  - 5.5 [Data Classes](#data-classes)
 6. [Companion Objects](#6-companion-objects)

+## 0 Compilation

+When Kotlin code is compiled, the Kotlin Compiler (kotlinc) takes files with the .kt extension as input and generates bytecode as .class files.
+At this point, the .class files are equivalent to Java .class files, and the JVM can run them.

+When running Kotlin applications, you need the Kotlin Runtime Library (KRL) in addition to the JRE.
+When distributing a Kotlin application, you have to distribute both the KRL and the JRE.

 ## 1 General

  - Var is for mutable variables.
  - Val is for immutable values.
+Always declare val and change to var if needed later (immutability is encouraged).
  - Public access modifier is default behaviour in Kotlin when nothing else is specified.
 	- Package private modifier does not exist in Kotlin.
 	- Does however have [***internal*** access modifier](https://kotlinlang.org/docs/reference/visibility-modifiers.html), which scopes the visibility to the member's module.
  - Unit is Kotlin for Void.
+ - Semicolons are not required at the end of statements, but does not produce errors if provided.

 ### Null Handling

   - ?-operator on a value indicates that it can be null